 Applicants may request that a submitted application be electronically un-submitted at any point before the application deadline.
 An un-submitted application must be re-submitted by the application deadline to be considered.

 The application package should contain the following:

 8 sets of support materials with cover sheets (support materials can enhance the application and are optional but strongly encouraged)

 Support materials are forwarded to panelists for use in their review.
 It is the responsibility of the applicant to supply 8 complete sets of support materials.
-The Division will not copy support materials and does not review packets for completeness.
-If there are not enough packets for all panelists, support materials for that application will not be sent to the panel.
+The Division will not copy support materials and does not review packets to make sure all are the same.
+If there are not 8 packets of support materials for an application, no support materials will be sent to the panel.